PilulkaDistribuce/iterators/README.md

 ## Release notes

-This package fulfill our company needs - you should consider this package as an experimental.
+This package fulfill our company needs - you should consider this as an experimental.

 We will be pleasured for any feedback or provided pull request.